-If you’ve tried out our reverse seared tri-tip recipe, you most likely had leftover meat.
+If you’ve tried out our smoked tri tip recipe, you most likely had leftover meat.
 Let’s get creative with the leftovers and create an epic tri-tip sandwich that is sure to please a hungry crowd.

 In this article, we’ll show you how to use your tri-tip leftovers to make a hearty steak sandwich.